Configuring sideEffects for Optimal Tree-Shaking

 reasons: true,

-optimizationBailout: true // Shows why a module was kept
+optimizationBailout: true // Shows which modules were kept and why

 }